Statistician Career Video

 Healthcare

-Statisticians in healthcare design and analyze clinical trials, evaluate the efficacy of new drugs, and monitor public health trends.
+Healthcare statisticians design and analyze clinical trials, evaluate the efficacy of new drugs, and monitor public health trends.
 They help identify patterns in disease outbreaks and guide policy decisions to improve community health outcomes.

 Technology